Farriswd/06/README.md

     STRIPE_SECRET_KEY=Your stripe secret key for payments work
     ```

-6. Add to config/database.php the code below:
+6. Check config/database.php and add the code below, if it isn't present:
     ```bash
     'sqlsrv' => [
             'driver' => 'sqlsrv',